PRITH-S07/Multimodal-Work/README.md

 ### Model Integration
 - CLIP text encoder integration
-- Dummy pose-to-parsing pipeline for demonstration
+- Dummy pose-to-parsing pipeline for demonstration (wanted to include something like this in our project)
 - Extensible architecture for custom model integration

 ## Example Usage